endlesspint8/endlesspint8.github.io/night-night/index.md

 ## Things Fall Apart

-_The Structure of Scientific Revolutions; The Best and the Brightest; Collapse of Complex Societies (hold over, PDF); The Origins of Totalitarianism; The Precipice; The Narrow Corridor; Splinterlands;_
+_The Structure of Scientific Revolutions; The Best and the Brightest; Collapse of Complex Societies (hold over, PDF); The Origins of Totalitarianism; The Precipice; The Narrow Corridor; Splinterlands; A Cold Welcome: The Little Ice Age and Europe’s Encounter with North America; The Anarchy: The Relentless Rise of the East India Company; The Horde: How the Mongols Changed the World_

 ## Death & Co.